Helping Children with Learning Disabilities

-- Ask your child to list his or her strengths and weaknesses and talk about your own strengths and weaknesses with your child.
+- Ask your child to list their strengths and weaknesses and talk about your own strengths and weaknesses with your child.

 - Encourage your child to talk to adults with learning disabilities and to ask about their challenges, as well as their strengths.

-- Work with your child on activities that are within his or her capabilities.
+- Work with your child on activities that are within their capabilities.
 This will help build feelings of success and competency.

-- Help your child develop his or her strengths and passions.
+- Help your child develop their strengths and passions.
 Feeling passionate and skilled in one area may inspire hard work in other areas too.

 A proactive person is able to make decisions and take action to resolve problems or achieve goals.
 For people with learning disabilities, being proactive also involves self-advocacy (for example, asking for a seat at the front of the classroom) and the willingness to take responsibility for choices.